Company Logo - Home Link

 Live theatre is a wonderful thing to enjoy while traveling.
 And of course, Los Angeles loves to entertain!

-4. Save Money with a Tourist Attraction Discount Pass
+4. Save Money with a Tourist Pass

-To make the most out of your time in LA, and save a lot of money while seeing the sights, consider purchasing a tourist attraction discount pass.
+To make the most out of your time in LA, and save a lot of money while seeing the sights, consider purchasing a tourist attraction pass.

-You’ll pay one fee upfront and receive free or highly discounted entry into many of the city’s most popular attractions and activities.
+You’ll pay one fee upfront and receive free or cheaper entry into many of the city’s most popular attractions and activities.

-Tourist discount passes work by bundling multiple tickets into one price, usually between 20%-50% of the retail price.
+Tourist passes work by bundling multiple tickets into one price, usually between 20%-50% of the retail price.

-Read our post comparing the different LA tourist discount passes.
-Several bus tour companies, including hop-on-hop-off buses, also offer discounts and deals.
+Read our post comparing the different LA tourist passes.
+Several bus tour companies, including hop-on-hop-off buses, also offer savings and deals.

 5. Go on a Sightseeing Tour